michodgs25/Somerset-Trails/README.md

  #### All code adapted is for educational purposes only and not for commercial gain.

 ## External Media
-All images were take from Google images advanced search with filter - free to use or share.
+All images were take from Google images advanced search with filter - __"free to use or share"__